education.vic.gov.au

 Schools can request a profile meeting at any time for students that meet the requirements set out above.

-Disability Inclusion regional implementation teams and other area workforces are available to support schools to identify and prioritise students for profile meetings throughout the school year.
+Disability Inclusion regional implementation teams and other area workforces are also available to support schools to identify and prioritise students for profile meetings throughout the school year.

 Information on students eligible to undertake a Disability Inclusion Profile